sdg9/YLandsSave/README.md

-# Purpose of this
+# Purpose
 Allow anyone to host YLands with a few simple commands (details in Hosting section)

 It requries everyone who hosts to upload their file back to github when complete with a game session.
-If you forget then your progress that session will be wiped.
+If you forget and people play a new game session with a different host in between, your session will be lost.

 # One time Setup